Haath Ki Safai: Plot

 He returns the money to Ranjeet, which infuriates him and he wants revenge.
 Meanwhile, Kamini has a change of heart towards Raju when she learns that Raju has given up his pickpocketing and wants to lead a dignified life with her.
 Ranjeet decides to use Raju as a pawn to exact revenge.
 Through Raju, he manages to have Shankar arrested in an attempt to smuggle gold (his old commitment and final job), but Shankar somehow manages to hide the gold before being arrested.
 In order to create a rift between Kamini and Raju, he tells her that Raju got Shankar arrested.
 Kamini straight away goes to his home to find the truth and comes across Roma and her newborn baby.
 Kamini tells Roma that Shankar is truly sorry for his acts and has given up all his criminal activities.

 Kamini inform Shankar that Roma is alive and has their baby.
 Ranjeet manages to kidnap Kamini and desires to marry her.
 Kamini reveals that she has not inherited any wealth and her uncle was lying to him.
 Ranjeet then plans to trade her with Shankar for the smuggled gold.
 Shankar escapes the prison to see his wife.
 He encounters Raju and Raju is able to nab him and tie him up.
 Raju trades Shankar for Kamini and returns home with the purse he had pocketed of Shankar.
 At home, when he checks the contents he realises that Shankar is his long lost brother and goes to save Shankar.
-The film ends with a typical Bollywood climax, where Raju is able to save Shankar and Ranjeet is killed in the ensuing fight.
+The film ends with a typical Bollywood climax, where Raju is able to save Shankar.